 (a) deduct the amount for the Taxes; and

 (b) pay an amount equal to the amount deducted to the relevant Government Agency in accordance with applicable law and give the original receipts to you.

 You acknowledge that the Institute is not required to pay an additional amount to you so that, after the deduction is made, you would receive a net sum equal to the sum that it would have received if the deduction had not been made.

-9.1 These Terms constitute the entire agreement between the parties about its subject matter.
+These Contribution Terms constitute the entire agreement between the parties about its subject matter.
 Any previous understanding, agreement, representation or warranty relating to that subject matter is replaced by these Terms and has no further effect.

-9.5 Nothing in these Terms will be taken to constitute you as an employee, agent, partner or joint venturer of the Institute nor are you authorised to represent yourself as acting, or to incur any obligation, on behalf of the Institute.
+Nothing in these Contribution Terms will be taken to constitute you as an employee, agent, partner or joint venturer of the Institute nor are you authorised to represent yourself as acting, or to incur any obligation, on behalf of the Institute.
 The Institute will not make any additional payments, superannuation contributions or provide insurance coverage for you and, to the extent that there is a change in law or that your supply of Content under these Terms is deemed by law to require the provision of such benefits, the Institute will deduct any amounts due to you or required to be paid by the Institute from the Fee.

 Government Agency means any governmental, semi-governmental, administrative, fiscal, judicial or quasi-judicial body, department, commission, authority, tribunal, agency or entity.